subsurface/subsurface/CodingStyle.md

 * text strings
   The default language of subsurface is US English so please use US English spelling and terminology.
-  Where at all possible strings should be passed to the tr() function to enable translation into other languages.
+  User-visible strings should be passed to the tr() function to enable translation into other languages.

  * like this